soundpress/RulesOfNYC/docs/c46/index.rst

 (b) Notwithstanding any other provision of this section:

-   (1) an owner who fails on two occasions within any three month period to provide phone service from a public pay telephone for any period of time exceeding twenty-four continuous hours or who fails to provide coinless twenty-four hour 911 service from such public pay telephone in compliance with the provisions of subdivision (a) or subdivision (b) of § 6-05 of this chapter, as the case may be, shall be in violation of such subdivision(s) and shall be liable for a civil penalty of not more than two thousand five hundred dollars ($2,500) for each violation which may be recovered in a civil action or in a proceeding before the Environmental Control Board.
+   (1) an owner who fails on two occasions within any three month period to provide phone service from a public pay telephone for any period of time exceeding twenty-four continuous hours or who fails to provide coinless twenty-four hour 911 service from such public pay telephone in compliance with the provisions of subdivision (a) or subdivision (b) of 67 RCNY § 6-05, as the case may be, shall be in violation of such subdivision(s) and shall be liable for a civil penalty of not more than two thousand five hundred dollars ($2,500) for each violation which may be recovered in a civil action or in a proceeding before the Environmental Control Board.
 In the case of a violation exceeding twenty-four hours, each day's continuance shall be a separate and distinct occasion in which an offense has occurred.
 An owner of a public pay telephone shall not be considered to have failed to provide the service required in this subdivision where such owner has posted and maintained a written notification on the public pay telephone within seventy-two hours of the occurrence and provided written notification to the Department, within twenty-four hours, of the occurrence of an event or a condition beyond his or her control, such as a power failure or an inability of the telephone company to provide access to the switched telephone network, that has rendered such telephone unable to provide such service.

-   (2) an owner who fails on at least two occasions, each such occasion lasting for a duration of forty-eight (48) hours, or on one occasion that lasts for a duration of seventy-two (72) hours to maintain a public pay telephone in compliance with the provisions of subdivision (c) of § 6-05 of this chapter shall be in violation of such subdivision and shall be liable for a civil penalty of not more than one thousand dollars ($1,000) for each such violation.
+   (2) an owner who fails on at least two occasions, each such occasion lasting for a duration of forty-eight (48) hours, or on one occasion that lasts for a duration of seventy-two (72) hours to maintain a public pay telephone in compliance with the provisions of subdivision (c) of 67 RCNY § 6-05 shall be in violation of such subdivision and shall be liable for a civil penalty of not more than one thousand dollars ($1,000) for each such violation.

-(c) Notwithstanding any other provision of § 6-02, violation of any provision of this chapter shall be punishable by a civil penalty of not more than one thousand dollars ($1,000) for each such violation, recoverable in a civil action or in a proceeding before the Environmental Control Board.
+(c) Notwithstanding any other provision of 67 RCNY § 6-02, violation of any provision of this chapter shall be punishable by a civil penalty of not more than one thousand dollars ($1,000) for each such violation, recoverable in a civil action or in a proceeding before the Environmental Control Board.
 In the case of a continuing violation, each day's continuance shall be a separate and distinct offense.

 (d) An owner who is liable for a civil penalty for a violation pursuant to subdivision (c) of this section shall also be liable in the amount of the expense, if any, incurred by the city in the rendering inoperable, removal, storage and/or disposal of the public pay telephone and the performance of related repair and restoration work.